welissonArley/Packages.MAUI/src/MauiDays/readme.md

 MauiDays is a .NET MAUI library that provides a customizable month and day calendar popup selector, along with a calendar page.
 It allows developers to easily add date selection functionality to their .NET MAUI apps.

 The library has a dependency on [Mopups][mopups-url], which is used for the month and day calendar popup selector functionality.
-Note that if you only need the calendar page, you do not need to install [Mopups][mopups-url].
+Note that if you only need the calendar page, you do not need to install Mopups.

+![Calendar Example Screenshot][hero-image]

 ### **Compatibility**